Apply to EnMed

 Applicants to the EnMed program must:

-- Have a bachelor’s degree in engineering or computer science from a U.S. or territorial institution,
+- Have a bachelor’s, or advanced, degree in engineering or computer science from a U.S. or territorial institution,

 - Be a U.S. citizen or hold a U.S. Permanent Resident (Green Card) status, and